Azure/RealtimeRDeployment/README.md

 - Your subscription ID.
 - The name of the resource group that will hold the resources created.
 The resource group will be created if it does not already exist.
 - The location of the resource group.
 For a list of regions where AKS is available, see [this page](https://azure.microsoft.com/global-infrastructure/services/?products=kubernetes-service).
 - The names for the ACR and AKS resources to be created.
+The name of the AKS resource, along with its location, will also be used for the domain name label of the cluster.
 - The number of nodes and node VM size for the AKS cluster.
 - Your email address.
 This is used to obtain a TLS certificate from Let's Encrypt.
 - A (generic) username and password for the predictive service.